-Started out at Double Double, which is Taiwan style and specializes in Chinese
+Started out at Double Double, which is Taiwan-style and specializes in Chinese

 Dinesty is mainly Taiwan style, with very good tofu and dumplings.

-There are also plenty of sushi places and two in particular were great.
+There are also plenty of sushi places and two, in particular, were great.
 First up is Banzai, very good sushi in a simple setting.

 A little off the beaten path, we got super Indian food at Ginger Spice.
 We ordered a wide variety of dishes, overall quite good.

-Hope you have a chance to check some of these places.
+Hope you have a chance to check out some of these places.
 Even on a short layover I know I will be plotting how I could quickly dash from the airport to Richmond and back.

 Coffee – Viva Java is a roastery near the Bridgeport SkyTrain with a large selection of beans.
 He will make you a coffee to drink there though its primary business seems to be selling freshly roasted beans to other cafes